yeti/manticore-django/README.md

 ### Configuration Issues

-* Some fabric settings are duplicated but needn't.
+* Some fabric settings are duplicated but aren't used.

-### Server Issues
+### Deploy Issues

 * Each project must have its own database servers.
 Archiving, restoring, and *Streaming Replication* are tightly coupled to the database server.

-* If the script fails in `fab all` because your project database already exists (i.e., an upgrade), you can complete the upgrade with `fab create:True deploy`.
+* If the script fails in `fab deploy.all` because your project database already exists (i.e., an upgrade), you can complete the upgrade with `fab deploy.create:True deploy.deploy`.

 * Automatic failover is not implemented.
 If the master database fails, manually configure a slave database as the master.

 * If a host is removed from `APPLICATION_HOSTS`, `CRON_HOSTS`, or `DATABASE_HOSTS`, you have to manually remove that host entry from the Postgresql database configuration files.

 ### Vagrant Issues

-* Vagrant deployment does not run the cron task or nginx.
+* Vagrant deployment does not run the cron task or nginx in the virtual machine.

 * Vagrant will use the repository copy of `vagrant_settings.py` and `manage.py` for your Django project.
-Local changes to the database and celery tasks will not take effect until `fab vagrant up` or `fab vagrant deploy` is run.
+Local changes to the database and celery tasks will not take effect until `fab deploy.vagrant deploy.up` or `fab deploy.vagrant deploy.deploy` is run.

-* To use `local_settings.py` and the working (non-repository) copy, prefix all your tasks with `fab working`. working uses the same FABRIC configuration as vagrant.
+* To use `local_settings.py` and the working (non-repository) copy, prefix all your tasks with `fab deploy.working`.
+The vagrant_settings.py configuration is used.

 * *NEVER* specify `VIRTUALENV_HOME` as the vagrant directory because it *will erase your local project*.

 * Database changes aren't persisted when a Vagrant instance is destroyed.

 * When running the script with vagrant, the following error might be shown: `Host key for server 127.0.0.1 does not match!`.
 The reason is another vagrant instance that you previously created.
 Remove the entry 127.0.0.1 from `~/.ssh/known_hosts` to fix.

+* If multiple virtual machines are running and the previous instance hasn't been shut down, then you'll have to stop the previous VM manually.
+When using Vagrant with VirtualBox, these commands are:
+  1. `VBoxManage list runningvms`
+  2. `VBoxManage controlvm your_vm_name poweroff`
+  3. `VBoxManage unregistervm your_vm_name --delete`